HannesOhl/srend/README.md

 ### Overview
-This is a small software-renderer/game-engine i wrote to better understand rendering pipelines and the basics of computer graphics.
+This is a small software-renderer/game-engine I wrote to better understand rendering pipelines and the basics of computer graphics.

 ### Demo
 Here a small demo: